LiLin-biosoft/epiConv/README.md

 ```
 ```
 We can see that epiConv-full has higher resolution than epiConv-simp but the results are similar.
 For small datasets, epiConv-full provides better results.
 But for large datasets, epiConv-simp is much faster.
 For large datasets, we can use epiConv-simp to get crude clustering and apply epiConv-full to clusters of interests.
 In the following analyzes, we use the similarity matrix from epiConv-full.<br>
 Unlike most algorithms of differential analysis for scRNA-seq or scATAC-seq, our algorithm does not requires single cells to be clustered into several groups.
-For each single cell, our algorithm trys to find some peaks that tend to be accessible in its neighbor cells.
+For each single cell, our algorithm selects peaks that tend to be accessible in its neighbor cells.
 The algorithm gives each peak in each single cell a score showing the enrichment of accessbile cells within the neighbors (z-scores).
 In order to perform the analysis, we first need some preparation:
 ```
 ```
-In the script above, we aggregate the binary matrix by clusters.
-It can be validation of our algorithm.
-We also embed single cells into one-dimensional space in order to simutaneously show the accessibility of peaks in heatmap.
+In the script above, we aggregate the binary matrix by clusters and embed single cells into one-dimensional space.
 Next, we calculate the z-scores:
 ```
 ```
 + `zscore.single`: the function used to calculate the z-scores.